Evaporative Condenser

 ► Latent heat of vaporization: Similar to closed cooling towers, it relies on the evaporation of spray water outside the heat exchange tubes, absorbing the latent heat of vaporization and carrying away the thermal energy from the industrial circulating water flowing inside the sealed heat exchange tubes.

-► Plate heat exchange: Spray water and air are completely isolated from the circulating medium, with no direct contact—only heat transfer occurs, ensuring no physical contact between them.
+► Plate heat exchange: Spray water and air are completely isolated from the circulating medium—there’s no direct contact whatsoever, only heat transfer occurs without any physical contact.

 Main Advantages

-► No evaporation: It only cools without any evaporation or consumption.
-The circulating medium is completely isolated from the outside air, ensuring no direct contact whatsoever.
-This prevents both evaporation and the entry of impurities, thereby maintaining the stability of the internal medium's composition.
+► No Evaporation: It only cools—no evaporation, no consumption.
+The circulating medium is completely isolated from outside air, ensuring zero contact and preventing any evaporation, loss of medium, or contamination from entering.
+This guarantees the stability of the internal medium's composition.

-► No scaling occurs: Since there is no evaporation, the concentrations of scale-forming ions in the medium—such as calcium, magnesium, and sulfate—remain unchanged, preventing scaling altogether.
+► No scaling: Since there is no evaporation, the concentrations of scale-forming ions in the medium—such as calcium, magnesium, and sulfate—remain unchanged, preventing scaling from occurring.

-► No algae is produced, resulting in excellent environmental performance;
+► No algae is produced, offering excellent environmental performance;

-► Save water, save electricity, and save your peace of mind.
-During winter and spring when temperatures are low, you may not even need to spray water—just air cooling can effectively meet the cooling requirements, resulting in significant water savings.
-Plus, it operates automatically without manual intervention; once the temperature reaches the set level, the system will automatically stop the spray pump or fan.
+► Save water, save electricity, and enjoy peace of mind—during winter and spring/autumn seasons, when temperatures are low, you may not even need to spray water; instead, air cooling alone can effectively meet cooling demands, resulting in significant water savings.
+It operates automatically, requiring no manual intervention—once the temperature reaches the preset level, the system will automatically stop the spray pump or fan.

-Commonly used in heavy industries such as iron and steel metallurgy, casting and smelting, petrochemicals, chemical light textiles, and machinery and power, it resists scaling, minimizes evaporation, and is often employed for cooling applications like desalinated water and purified water—cooling occurs within closed heat exchange tubes that are completely isolated from the external atmosphere.
+Commonly used in heavy industries such as iron and steel metallurgy, casting and smelting, petrochemicals, chemical fiber textiles, machinery, and power generation, it resists scaling and minimizes evaporation.
+It is often employed for cooling applications like desalinated water and purified water, operating within closed heat exchange tubes that are completely isolated from the external atmosphere.

 ► Steel metallurgy: blast furnaces, continuous casting and rolling, crystallizers, air compressors, and more;